xugezheng/BioQAExternalFeatures/README.md

 This repository is the official implementation of paper "External Features Enriched Model for Biomedical Question Answering".

-The code is based on original [BERT Repository released by Google](https://github.com/google-research/bert)
+The code is based on the [original BERT Repository](https://github.com/google-research/bert) released by Google Team.

 ## Preparations